 In the case of serious error conditions, like Completion Queue Invalid, the operation of the associated Submission Queue or Completion Queue may be compromised.
 In this case, host software should delete the associated Completion Queue and/or Submission Queue.
 The delete of a Submission Queue aborts all outstanding commands, and deletion of either queue type releases resources associated with that queue.
-Host software should recreate the Completion Queue and/or Submission Queue and/or Submission Queue with operation.
+Host software should recreate the Completion Queue and/or Submission Queue to then continue with operation.